Multiple frontend domains with a common backend

 })

-The code snippet only allows interception for API endpoints that start with /auth.
-This will ensure that calls made from our Frontend SDKs will continue to use the SuperTokens Session Tokens.
-As a result, the authentication flow ends up working properly.
+This ensures that calls made from the Frontend SDKs continue to use the SuperTokens Session Tokens.
+As a result, the authentication flow ends up working.

 For the other routes, you have full control on how you want to attach the OAuth2 Access Tokens to the API calls.

-5. Update the login flow in your frontend applications#
+5. Update the login flow in your frontend applications

 Use a generic OAuth2 library to handle the login flow

-• redirectUri corresponds to a value from callbackUrls
+corresponds to a value fromcallbackUrls

-If you are using a multi-tenant setup, you will also need to specify the tenantId parameter in the authorization URL.
-To do this just set the extraQueryParams property with a specific value that should look like this: { tenant_id: "<TENANT_ID>" }.
+If you are using a multi-tenant setup, you also need to specify the tenantId

-If you want to use the OAuth2 Refresh Tokens make sure to include the offline_access scope during the initialization step.
+If you want to use the OAuth2 Refresh Tokens make sure to include the offline_access

-6. Test the new authentication flow#
+6. Test the new authentication flow

-With everything set up, you can now test your login flow.
-Just use the setup that you have created in the previous step to check if the authentication flow completes without any issues.
+With everything set up, you can test your login flow.
+Use the setup created in the previous step to check if the authentication flow completes without any issues.